How Rate Of Perceived Exertion (RPE) Can Maximise Your Training

 You can use RPE to decide how much weight to use for an exercise with a set number of repetitions.

-You can determine your RPE for strength training based on muscle fatigue during the first rep of an exercise.
+You can determine your RPE for strength training based on muscle fatigue or how much effort is required to lift the weight during the first rep of an exercise.

 One way to think about RPE for strength training is to consider how many more reps you could complete in total.
-If you could still complete 2-3 reps, this is an RPE of 8.
+If you could still complete 2-3 reps after you have completed your set, this is an RPE of 8.
+If you couldn’t possibly do one more rep at the end of your set, this is an RPE of 10.

-Higher volume strength training to build muscle size is usually done at an RPE of 7-8.
-This training intensity is also good for building confidence with new exercises.
+Higher volume strength training (meaning higher reps) to build muscle size is usually done at an RPE of 7-8.
+This training intensity is also good for building confidence with new exercises before you add more weight.

 If you’re doing high-intensity resistance training (HIRT), you should select a weight at around a 6-7 RPE to ensure you can maintain correct form throughout the workout, while still pushing yourself.

-Exercises done at an RPE of 8-9 are designed to build muscle strength — you’ll also do a lower number of reps.
+Exercises done at an RPE of 8-9 are designed to build muscle strength and you’ll do a lower number of reps.

 Using RPE to choose a weight in your Sweat program

-If you aren’t sure, always choose a lighter weight and increase gradually as you become comfortable with your form for the exercise.
+If your workout requires weights and you aren’t sure where to start, always choose a lighter weight and increase gradually as you become comfortable with your form.

-For High Intensity Strength with Kayla Itsines (formerly BBG Stronger) and Strength & Resistance with Stephanie Sanzo, you’ll want to select a weight so that the final rep of each round is difficult but not impossible — an RPE of around 7.
-For example, if you find that the weight you choose for the first lap of each superset is too easy, you can increase it for the second lap.
+For High Intensity Strength with Kayla Itsines and Sweat's Strength & Resistance program, you’ll want to select a weight so that the final rep of each round is difficult but not impossible — an RPE of around 7.
+If you find the weight you choose for the first lap of each superset is too easy, increase it for the second lap.

 For FIERCE, High Intensity Strength at Home with Cass and High Intensity with Cass, the weight you choose will vary depending on the type of workout.
 For a high-intensity workout like Tabata, you’ll choose a lighter weight because some of the intensity will come from your cardio effort!
 For a strength workout, you’ll choose a heavier weight, with an RPE of about 7-9.

-An RPE scale is provided to help you determine the intensity for some of the exercises used in Stephanie Sanzo’s BUILD program to indicate the intensity of each exercise.
+An RPE scale is provided to help you determine the intensity for some of the exercises used in the BUILD program.

 The warm-up includes exercises at an intensity of 4-6.
 The primary movement, once your body is warm, is done at a higher intensity of 8 RPE.
 These are your heavy lifts.
 Towards the end of the workout, you’ll perform exercises with higher reps and lighter weights to induce muscle fatigue and reach an RPE of 9.